AckerlyXu/heima/articles/documentdb/documentdb-partition-data.md

 To migrate from a single-partition collection to a partitioned collection

 1. Export data from the single-partition collection to JSON.
-See [Export to JSON file](/documentation/articles/documentdb-import-data/#export-to-json-file/) for additional details.
+See [Export to JSON file](./documentdb-import-data.md#export-to-json-file) for additional details.
 2. Import the data into a partitioned collection created with a partition key definition and over 2,500 request units per second throughput, as shown in the example below.
-See [Import to DocumentDB](/documentation/articles/documentdb-import-data/#DocumentDBSeqTarget/) for additional details.
+See [Import to DocumentDB](./documentdb-import-data.md#DocumentDBSeqTarget) for additional details.

 ![Migrating Data to a Partitioned collection in DocumentDB][3]

-> [AZURE.TIP]
+> [!TIP]
 > For faster import times, consider increasing the Number of Parallel Requests to 100 or higher to take advantage of the higher throughput available for partitioned collections.
 >
 >